Updated Bing Online Defamatory Content Removal Policy

 For plaintiffs that have gone through the trouble, at great cost and expense, to obtain a court order based on this past stated policy, without knowledge that Bing has changed its position, in my opinion may have a valid claim for promissory estoppel against the search engine.
 A claim of promissory estoppel is an except to Section 230 Communication Decency Act immunity.
 See Barnes v.
 Yahoo!, Inc., 570 F.3d 1096, as amended at 2009 U.S. App.
 LEXIS 20053 at *33-34 (9th Cir.
 June 22, 2009); Scott P. v.
 Craigslist, Inc., CGC-10-496687 (Cal.
 Superior Ct.
 June 2, 2010)).
 However, whether or not there is merit to this argument is of little consolation to parties that may be adversely affected by Bing’s change in policy.

 Moral of the story: until notified otherwise, parties should now be on notice that Bing and Yahoo are no longer removing URLs from its search engine after being presented valid court orders concerning defamatory content.

 If you have questions about obtaining a court order to remove defamatory websites or content from the Internet, call Aaron Minc at Minc Law.
-Obtaining a court ordered to remove content from the Internet is just one of the many proven ways that an experienced internet attorney can offer assistance with online defamation.
-If you or your business is being victimized by damaging material on the internet, do not hesitate to call the experienced internet attorneys at the law firm of Minc Law to discuss all available solutions that may be available.
-To schedule a free, no-obligation initial consultation call (216) 373-7706 or schedule a meeting online.
+Obtaining a court order to remove content from the Internet is just one of the many proven ways that an experienced internet attorney can offer assistance with online defamation.
+If you or your business is being victimized by damaging material on the internet, contact the experienced internet attorneys at the law firm of Minc Law to discuss all available solutions that may be available.
+To schedule a free, no-obligation initial consultation call (216) 373-7706.